 - In the Spanish edition of part six, the "Next Episode" is given by voice-over as "EL LION" to match the caption - and yet The Crusade did not screen in any Spanish-language countries.

 - The BBC was still offering Inside the Spaceship, The Web Planet, The Space Museum, The Time Meddler and Galaxy 4 for sale as late as 1974.
-We therefore think that the BBC amended the caption at that point, to reflect that The Romans was no longer available and that The Space Museum was now the next serial after The Web Planet in terms of the package that was available.
-On that basis, the "Next Episode" captions for the last installments of the other serials would also have been amended accordingly.)
+Therefore, the BBC may have amended the reprise and the caption on the prints they held to reflect that The Romans was no longer available and that The Space Museum was now the next serial after The Web Planet in terms of the limited package that was available.
+(On that basis, the "Next Episode" captions for the last installments of the other serials would also have been amended accordingly.)
 If these alternative prints of parts 1 and 6 were indeed prepared for that purpose, it's clear they were ultimately never used since there were no further sales of the serial after Nigeria in 1973 (the print of part 6 sent to Nigeria in 1973 had the 'correct' Next Episode caption.).

-- In fact, the BBC's existing master negative of Inside the Spaceship part two has a splice five minutes before the cliffhanger ending: the negative is a Stored Field telerecording, but the last five minutes is from an earlier Suppressed Field recording.
-This does suggest that the ending was re-edited as part of this 1974 package, and that the full ending was later replaced by splicing from the earlier inferior copy.
+- The BBC's existing master negative of Inside the Spaceship part two has a splice five minutes before the cliffhanger ending.
+The negative is a Stored Field telerecording, but the last five minutes is from an earlier Suppressed Field recording.
+This might indicate that the ending was re-edited as part of this 1974 package, and that the full ending was later replaced by splicing from the earlier inferior copy.
 (The BBC also holds a version of Inside the Spaceship without the final cliffhanger link to Marco Polo, but this edit appears to have been made in the mid-1980s, along with similar edits to other stories, when the reissued package of 17 William Hartnell stories was released for syndication to the United States.)

 - See Hartnell Junkings